Rho-estimators revisited: General theory and applications: Introduction

 In order to get rid of the above-mentioned restrictions, we have to modify our original construction which leads to the new version that we present here.
-This new version retains all the nice properties that we proved in Baraud, Birg\'e and Sart~\citeyearpar{Baraud:2014qv} and the numerous illustrations we considered there remain valid for the new version.
-It additionally provides a general treatment of conditional density estimation and regression, allowing to estimate both the regression function and the error distribution even when the distribution of the design is totally unknown and the errors admit no finite moments.
+This new version retains all the nice properties that we proved in Baraud {\em et al.}~\citeyearpar{MR3595933} and the numerous illustrations we considered there remain valid for the new version.
+It additionally provides a general treatment of conditional density estimation and regression, allowing the Statistician to estimate both the regression function and the error distribution even when the distribution of the design is totally unknown and the errors admit no finite moments.
 From this point of view, our approach contrasts very much with that based on the classical least squares.
 An alternative point of view on the particular problem of estimating a conditional density can be found in Sart~\citeyearpar{Sart:2015kq}.

 A thorough study of the performance of the least squares estimator (or truncated versions of it) can be found in Gy\"orfi {\it et al.}~\citeyearpar{MR1920390} and we refer the reader to the references therein.
 A nice feature of these results lies in the fact that they hold without any assumption on the distribution of the design.
 While few moment conditions on the errors are necessary to bound the $\L_{2}$-integrated risk of their estimator, much stronger ones, typically boundedness of the errors, are necessary to obtain exponential deviation bounds.
 In contrast, in linear regression, Audibert and Catoni~\citeyearpar{MR2906886} established exponential deviation bounds for the risk of some robust versions of the ordinary least squares estimator.
-Their idea is to replace the sum of squares by the sum of some truncated version of these in view of designing a new criterion which is less sensitive to possible outliers than the original least squares.
-Their way of modifying the least squares criterion possesses some similarity to our way of modifying the log-likelihood criterion, as we shall see below.
+Their idea is to replace the sum of squares by the sum of their truncated version in view of designing a new criterion which is less sensitive to possible outliers than the original least squares.
+Their way of modifying the least squares criterion shares some similarity with our way of modifying the log-likelihood criterion, as we shall see below.
 However their results require some conditions on the distribution of the design as well as some (weak) moment condition on the errors while ours do not.